ctcusc/gladeo/README.md

  - Node.js + Express.js
     - We will be using Node and with it, Express as our middleware to work with our db.

-## IDE / Development Env.
-I recommend using VS Code and I recommend installing a few essential plugins that I will list below.

-**ESLint/TSLint**: In VS Code, go to extensions and install both because they are both, then edit the User Settings file with these settings

-        "editor.formatOnSave": true,
-        "tslint.autoFixOnSave": true,
-        "[javascript]": {
-            "editor.tabSize": 2
-        },
-        "files.trimTrailingWhitespace": true,
-        "files.insertFinalNewline": true,

-Other recommended extensions/plugins:
-- Auto Close Tag
-- Color Highlighting

-## Pushing Code + Pull Requests
-- Before starting a ticket, pull master, checkout a branch w/ format `FirstInitialLastInitial-Feature` (eg: AP-LoginPage).

-- Push to that branch and when you are done, make a pull request (easy to do thru the web UI) and then tag 2 reviewers.
-Start off by tagging `@apetranik` and one other person.

-- Title your PR's with [Sprint-#] Description. this will help us keep track of what sprints are what.
-Provide a brief summary of what you did, and if it was a front-end ticket, add a picture or GIF.